 The course is designed to extend the GCSE skills of performing, composing and listening.
-Students are encouraged to study classical traditions of western music and musical theatre in their first year.
+Throughout the course students also develop skills in the handling of music technology.

 The course is aimed at those who have previously attained some knowledge in music or aspects relating to it, either through a GCSE qualification or an instrumental/vocal/music theory qualification.
 Students may have also acquired suitable experience through less formal means as a performer or as an attentive listener.

 Students have to perform a 6-8 minute recital made up of playing or singing solo, in an ensemble, improvising, or realising music using music technology.